Kalimpong: Geography

+The Teesta River is carving its way through the rugged Himalayan landscape.

 The town centre is on a ridge connecting two hills, Deolo Hill and Durpin Hill, at an elevation of 1247 m.
 Deolo, the highest point in Kalimpong, has an altitude of 1704 m and Durpin Hill is at an elevation of 1372 m.
 The River Teesta flows in the valley below and separates Kalimpong from the state of Sikkim.
 The soil in the Kalimpong area is typically reddish in colour.
 Occasional dark soils are found due to extensive existence of phyllite and schists.
 The Shiwalik Hills, like most of the Himalayan foothills, have steep slopes and soft, loose topsoil, leading to frequent landslides in the monsoon season.
 The hills are nestled within higher peaks and the snow-clad Himalayan ranges tower over the town in the distance.
 Kanchenjunga, at 8586 m the world's third tallest peak, is clearly visible from Kalimpong.